DerLobi/remotelog/README.md

 	var remote = require('./remotelog.js').createServer();

-You can build a simple client by including the following code in your client HTML (this assumes your node.js app runs on the same machine and te remotelog-server uses the default port):
+You can build a simple web client by including the following code in your client HTML (this assumes your node.js app runs on the same machine and the remotelog-server uses the default port):

 	<script src="http://localhost:1807/socket.io/socket.io.js"></script>
 	<script>